 Work Force Development - Community Impact

-Our award-winning Urbean Cafe workforce development program is a successful social business venture that has contributed more than $2.75 million dollars to the local economy since 2011.*
+Our award-winning Urbean Cafe workforce development program is a successful social business venture that has contributed $3 million dollars* back to the local economy since 2011.

 Clients Give Back

 With consistent income, participants are able to reinvest in the community through:

 Payment of restitution including fines, court costs and child support